yankee0/ci4-jwt/README.md

-# CRUD API project with CodeIgniter 4 and JWT Project
+# CRUD API project with CodeIgniter 4 and JWT

 ## What's in it ?
 Simple things that you can use: